Rethinking Driving World Model as Synthetic Data Generator for Perception Tasks: Dream4Drive

 \section{Dream4Drive}

-Our goal is to generate high-quality synthetic videos from real videos with 3D box annotations and target 3D assets for training perception models.
+Our goal is to generate high-quality synthetic videos based on real video with ground-truth 3D box annotations and a target 3D asset, creating synthetic data for training downstream perception models.
 We first introduce the preliminaries in Sec.~\ref{sec:pre}, then explain how to conduct 3D-aware scene editing in Sec.~\ref{sec:edit}, and finally describe how to render the edited video from the guidance maps in Sec.~\ref{sec:render}.
 The overall framework is shown in Fig.~\ref{fig:overview}.